IlanVinograd/OS_32Bit/README.md

   git clone https://github.com/IlanVinograd/OS_32Bit.git
   ```
 - **System Requirements**: A basic development environment with Docker installed.
+- **For GUI QEMU**: Required install -> [VcXsrv](https://sourceforge.net/projects/vcxsrv/), When you start VcXsrv, choose "Multiple Windows" and ensure that "Disable access control" is checked.
 - **Installation Guide**: Follow the steps below to build and run the OS using Docker.
 - **Booting Instructions**: Run the bootloader through Docker and QEMU.